forestryio/forestry.io/hugo/content/blog/hugo-support--sorting-for-pages-and-more.md

 ## Sort Pages by Title 📝 or Date 📅

 We used to sort your pages and posts by the last edited date.
-A lot of you have told us that that's not always ideal.
+A lot of you have told us that's not always ideal.
 Now you can sort your pages by Title and by Date depending on your needs.

 ![](/uploads/2018/06/2018-06-19 12.50.29.gif)